 Will you eat this delicious cake for breakfast, a snack, or dessert?
 Tell us in the comments below, and be sure to rate the recipe as well!

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on May 18, 2009.
-Last updated: June 10, 2020 at 14:22 pm.
+Last updated May 26, 2020.
 With additional writing and editing by Meghan Yager and Nikki Cervone.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.